Yankees vs. Tigers Player Props Betting Odds

 Judge Stats

-- Aaron Judge has collected 71 hits with 11 doubles, 28 home runs and 58 walks.
-He has driven in 55 runs with three stolen bases.
+- Aaron Judge has 72 hits with 11 doubles, 29 home runs, 60 walks and 56 RBI.
+He's also stolen three bases.

 Judge Recent Games